jnunez03/SQL/README.md

 SELECT * FROM company_divisions
 ```
 The select is a function stating you want to select something.
 The star means to grab all of information stored
 and company_divisions is a table that we have in our database.
-We want to extract information (all of it) from
+We want to extract information (all of it, hence the star) from
 a specific table.

 ```sql